vishnu4044/DATAPOEM_assignment/README.md

 4)  the user can buy products on the products page using their wallet amount and a notification will be given to the user on their transition status.

-# stacks used to develop web application are:
+# Stacks used to develop web application are:

 1) HTML,CSS ,JS -  frontend
 2) Flask (python)- Backend